User Guide

 Bookmarks are stored in the same annotation file as highlights, notes, and other annotations.
 They persist across sessions automatically.

-Press Ctrl+Shift+I to open the figures panel — a browsable index of all figures, tables, and equations detected by the layout analysis model.
-The panel sits alongside the Outline, Bookmarks, and Search tabs in the sidebar.
+Press Ctrl+Shift+I to open the Index pane — a browsable index of all figures, tables, and equations detected by the layout analysis model.
+It is one of the side-panel accordion sections (alongside Outline, Bookmarks, Search, and Comments).

 Background scanning